Druski: Endorsements

 Desbordes has appeared in numerous promotions.
 In April 2021, he appeared in the Squad Up The World | Call of Duty: Warzone Season 3 trailer, alongside Young Thug, Saweetie, Jack Harlow, Swae Lee and more.
 Druski then appeared in Beats By Dre 'It's the Music' TV commercial in April 2021.
-In the fall of 2021, Druski starred in Bud Light seltzer's national TV campaign and is currently a Bud Light ambassador, appearing in spots for their coverage of the Super Bowl, March Madness and the start of the NFL season.
-In 2022, he starred alongside Jack Harlow in a TV commercial for KFC.
-That year, Druski also appeared in commercial spots for AT&T and in 2023 was featured in a spot for the NBA All-Star Game and the NBA NBA draft.
-Desbordes also appeared in the Google Pixel Anthem spot, alongside stars Giannis Antetokounmpo, Candace Parker, Joel Embiid, Kelsey Plum, LaMelo Ball, Jayson Tatum, Jalen Green, Taylor Rooks, Richard Jefferson and Simu Liu.
-Druski continues to be a Google Pixel ambassador and stars in their latest TV commercial for the 2023 NBA Playoffs.
+In the fall of 2021, Druski starred in Bud Light seltzer's national TV campaign.
+Desbordes also appeared in the Google Pixel Anthem spot, alongside stars Giannis Antetokounmpo, Candace Parker, Joel Embiid, Kelsey Plum, Jayson Tatum, Jalen Green, Taylor Rooks, Richard Jefferson and Simu Liu.

+In 2025, Druski starred in a campaign for T-Mobile as the company's "Chief Switching Operator," appearing in television commercials alongside Zoe Saldaña and Jeff Bridges.

-Druski has also done commercial work for brands including 2K Sports, Amazon, American Express, Fanatics, Inc., EA Sports, Meta, Mountain Dew, Pepsi, PrizePicks, QuikTrip, Raising Cane's Chicken Fingers, and Spotify.
+Druski has also done commercial work for brands including 2K Sports, Amazon, American Express, Fanatics, Inc., EA Sports, Meta, PrizePicks, QuikTrip, Raising Cane's Chicken Fingers, and Spotify.
 Druski has equity stake in Happy Dad Hard Seltzer, which he actively promotes across his content and live shows.

 Coulda Been Records

-Desbordes launched Coulda Been Records in 2019, a satirical improv record label crafted for his Instagram Live talent-scouting show.
+Desbordes launched Coulda Been Records in 2019, a satirical improv series about a record label crafted for his Instagram Live talent-scouting show.
 Desbordes began the show in 2019 as a talent show where he sought out singers, dancers, and rappers, however, Desbordes remarked, it "turned out to be shit".
 In a pivot, he renamed the project "Coulda Been", and has subsequently turned the project into a record label.
 In creating the label, Druski has noted that he studied two inspirational figures, Suge Knight and Sean Combs.
 Coulda Been Records features Desbordes taking on a record label executive persona.
 Established artists and friends like Chloe Bailey, Drake, Jack Harlow, Ella Mai, Kodak Black, Chance the Rapper, Justin Bieber, Antonio Brown, 21 Savage, and Ice Spice frequently join Druski's talent show streams.
 Coulda Been Records Season 1 is an 8-10 episode series in which contestants compete to win a Coulda Been Records album deal.

 Coulda Been Love

 In February 2025, Druski premiered Coulda Been Love, a satirical reality dating series, which airs on his YouTube channel.
 The show is a parody of the dating game show format, with Druski as the bachelor seeking love from a diverse group of contestants.
 The series is known for its comedic approach, exaggerated scenarios, and unique characters.
-The first season concluded in March 2025, to be followed by a reunion episode.
+The first season concluded in March 2025 with over 100 million views, and was followed by a reunion episode.

+Coulda Been Daddy

+Druski released Coulda Been Daddy, a satirical documentary about parenting which premiered in June 2026.